justeat/ts-jsonschema-builder/README.md

 # Fluent TypeScript JsonSchema Builder

 This builder takes advantage of TypeScript [Generics](https://www.typescriptlang.org/docs/handbook/generics.html) to provide a Fluent JsonSchema builder, with full intellisense support.
-You don't need to worry  about knowing the JsonSchema specification, instead explore it while typing code.
+You don't need to worry about knowing the JsonSchema specification upfront, instead explore it while typing code.

 ⚠ In beta, support in not complete.
 See below for the what is supported.